Badawy24/Badawy24/README.md

 ---

 ## 👋 About Me
-Software Developer with expertise in **backend development using PHP & Laravel**, **frontend with Angular**, and **full-stack project management**.
+Software Engineer with expertise in **backend development using PHP & Laravel**, **frontend with Angular**, and **full-stack project management**.
 I build scalable, secure, and efficient software solutions.
 Passionate about AI integration, problem-solving, and continuous learning.
 Currently working as **Backend Developer at Codlop**.

 ---

 ## 🏆 Highlights
-- 3+ years of experience in software development and web applications.
+- 2+ years of experience in software development and web applications.
 - Built multiple full-stack projects with **AI integration** and e-commerce functionality.
 - Open-source contributor and active participant in coding communities.
 - Strong skills in **problem-solving, teamwork, and project optimization**.